Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

-As previously seen, you can multiply, divide, add, and subtract each calculation using the iteration values to create any desired calculation.
+As previously seen, you can multiply, divide, add, and subtract each calculation using the iteration values (per added amounts) to create any desired calculation.

 <br /><br />

-In order to change each per iteration value back into a math calculation, you start with the last per iteration value.
+In order to change each per iteration value (per added amounts) back into a math calculation, you start with the last per iteration (per added amount) value.
 You divide the last value by 120, which is what x<sup>5</sup> is.

 <br /><br />